This article introduces the basics of sputtering. For a more detailed look at the sub-categories of Sputtering, please see:-

 At atmospheric pressure, the air we breath contains a mind-boggling number of molecules.
 A mole (a mole is a base unit of the International System of Units (SI)) of gas occupies 22.4 litres and each litre (US Quart) contains 6.02 x 1023 molecules.
 So each litre of air at standard temperature and pressure (ie a standard or average normal conditions) contains (6.02 x 1023)/22.4 = 2.7 x 1022 molecules.
 The mean free path of air molecules at atmospheric pressure is about 1 x 10-7m (1 ten millionth of a metre) and the recombination rate, following ionisation events is much too high to establish a steady state plasma.

 Sputtering employs a low pressure gas discharge; the same phenomenon seen inside a fluorescent light tube.
 It can be achieved over a range of pressures from about 0.1 to 10 Pa.
 Within this range, it is possible to balance the rates of ionisation and recombination to achieve a steady state.
 So from the table above this falls at the bottom of the medium vacuum range.
 Let us look at the case for 1 Pa (1 Pa = 0.01 mbar = 7.5 Torr).
 An atmosphere is 101325 Pa.
-Now if we approximate the number of molecules in a litre of air as 3 x 1022 and an atmosphere as 1 x10then at 1 Pa there are:
+Now if we approximate the number of molecules in a litre of air as 3 x 1022 and an atmosphere as 1 x105 then at 1 Pa there are:

 3 x 1022/1 x105 = 3 x 1017 per litre at 1 Pa